crkn-rcdr/Digital-Preservation/README.md

 ### A. Verification Process

-Each replication includes automatic verification:
+Each replication includes automatic verification (see replication proccess obive for more info:)

 * Ensures the bag is valid per BagIt specification.
 * Confirms the MD5/SHA checksum matches the Swift manifest.